osmosis-labs/fe-content/cms/earn/README.md

 #### Tags

 The currently accepted `tags` are:
-- **Correlated**: indicating that any two assets involved in the strategy are closely related.
-For example,
-  - USDC/USDT LP is correlated because both the USDC and USDT prices are meant to follow the same asset (i.e., U.S. Dollar).
-  - Liquid Staking strategies also count as correlated, because the staked token and the LST are closely related.
 - **Stablecoin**: indicating that the asset(s) required by the strategy is a stablecoin of a world fiat currency.
-- **Blue Chip**: indicating that one or more of the assets required by the strategy are 'Blue Chip' assets, i.e., of a high Market Capitalization--in this case, ranked among the top 50 on CoinGecko.
+- **Blue Chip**: (top 50 mcap) indicating that one or more of the assets required for deposit in the strategy are of a high Market Capitalization--in this case, ranked among the top 50 on CoinGecko.
+- **Correlated**: indicating that all assets that are deposited or represent the position would follow a similar price action due to having a common relative asset.
+For example:
+  - USDC/USDT LP is correlated because both the USDC and USDT prices are meant to follow the same asset (i.e., U.S. Dollar), or
+  - Liquid Staking strategies are also considered correlated, because the staked token and the LST are closely related, even though only the LST is accruing relative value.
+  In contrast, dpeositing, say, ETH tokens to mint FRAX tokens is not correlated, because FRAX price follows USD--not ETH.

 ### Examples